Why You Should Focus on Your Oldest Child Too - Baby Chick

 • And you get to have a special relationship with your parents that is different from their relationship with the younger children.

 All of these realities make being the oldest seem pretty appealing.
-But along with these advantages, I think it’s important for parents to remember that it can be hard to be the oldest, too.
-And here’s why:
+But along with these advantages, I think it’s important for parents to remember that being the oldest also comes with challenges that are easy to overlook:

 • You have higher expectations placed on you.

-• Often you are expected to be a helper to your parents more than your younger siblings are.
+• Often, you are expected to help your parents more than your younger siblings are.

 • You are expected to be an example for your younger siblings.